helrond/clbsj.org/_posts/2020-09-17-scholar-activist-encounter-eben-sphynx-egbe-and-norman-gottwald.md

 free of structural racism, and how the Bible and their Baptist upbringings have shaped their work and commitment.

-**Advance registration required: Check back for registration link**
+**Advance registration required: Check back soon for registration link**

 Eben “Sphynx” Egbe is an anticolonial organizer and open source technologist.
 Raised primarily by his Baptist mother in the west African